Selling an Inherited Estate – Part II:

 Make sure the homeowner’s insurance is current and adequate for the property.

 Establish a relationship with a reputable title company.
 Are there liens and judgments on the property?
 Advance planning at this stage can help make the process much smoother.

 Creating a relationship with an experienced, caring Realtor can help you tailor a plan that connects you with all the necessary parties, and will ensure a seamless transaction.

-If you would like to schedule free no obligation consultation to discuss your needs, please contact Nick Labriola at Long Realty Co. at 520-975-8956 or email Nick@realtucson.com
+If you would like to schedule a free consultation to discuss your needs, please contact Nick Labriola at Long Realty Co. at 520-975-8956 or email Nick@realtucson.com